Pickens County School District (Georgia)

 The Pickens County School District is a public school district in Pickens County, Georgia, United States, based in Jasper.

-It serves the communities of Jasper, Nelson, Talking Rock, and Tate.
+It is the sole school district of the county, and serves the communities of Jasper, Talking Rock, Tate, and the Pickens County portion of Nelson.

 Schools

 The Pickens County School District has three elementary schools, one middle school, one junior high school, and one high school.